mlops-club/awscdk-minecraft/README.md

 > Note: `app.py` is an AWS Cloud Development Kit concept.
 If you are not familiar with
 > AWS CDK and what an `app.py` file is, you can read more about it in the [AWS CDK docs](https://aws.amazon.com/cdk/).

+### (4) Create a Cognito User in the AWS Console

-Third, you will need to register a user in AWS Cognito UI so that you can log into the website deployed by the stack.
+You will need to register a user in AWS Cognito UI so that you can log into the website deployed by the stack.
 A Cognito User Pool is created by the stack for this purpose.
 You can create a user in that user pool.
 It will be in whichever region you deployed the stack to.

+### (5) Play!

-Finally, one of the stack outputs will be the URL of the Minecraft Platform frontend.
+One of the stack outputs will be the URL of the Minecraft Platform frontend.
 Visit the site, log in, and start your server!

-## System requirements

-- AWS CDK CLI (and `npm`/`node` by extension)
-- Docker, installed and running

-## Architecture

-Coming soon...
+Share this link with friends and create Cognito users for them as well if you want them to be able to start and stop the server, too.

+Otherwise, just share the IP address with any friends you'd like to be able to join the game.

 ## Contributing